Featured

 Here is how the options traded on the day.

 In a way I feel guilty posting this blog because it makes it look all so easy.
 Look at how little volume of trading there was in these option.
-Happy days like this are not the norm.
+Now this, two end of the week charts.

 Comments